-Begin downtown at the historic Roanoke Farmers Market and check out the fall arts and crafts or venture to Center in the Square for an afternoon of museum hopping: The Science Museum of Western Virginia, Hopkins Planetarium, and the History Museum of Western Virginia.
+Begin downtown at the historic Roanoke Farmers Market and check out the fall arts and crafts or venture to Center in the Square for an afternoon of museum hopping: The Science Museum of Western Virginia, Harrison Museum of African American Culture, Roanoke Pinball Museum, and Don & Barbara Smith Children’s Museum: Kids Square, then make a stop on the Rooftop for breathtaking views of the city.
+Plan to catch a live performance at Mill Mountain Theatre, also inside Center in the Square, that the whole family will enjoy.

-The Taubman Museum of Art has a wonderful Interactive gallery along with a museum store and café - perfect for an afternoon coffee break.
+The Taubman Museum of Art has a wonderful Interactive gallery along with an Art Ventures program for kids of all ages.

-Stroll down Market Street over to Campbell and dinner at a local favorite - Macado’s, where you can choose from a variety of overstuffed sandwiches with fun names like Betty Boop and Custer's Last Stand.
+Stroll down Market Street over to Church Avenue and have dinner at a local favorite - Macado’s, where you can choose from a variety of overstuffed sandwiches with fun names like Betty Boop and Custer's Last Stand.

 Gear up, grab a camera and snacks, fill up your tank and head out on the Blue Ridge Parkway - “America’s Favorite Drive”.